-LAHAINA - Shakespeare lives on at Lahainaluna High School, proven by students participating in the school's annual Shakespeare Monologue Competition held in January.
+LAHAINA – Shakespeare lives on at Lahainaluna High School, shown by the dedicated students who recently participated in the school’s annual Shakespeare Monologue Competition.

-A strong field of five friendly competitors clearly supported each other as they presented their selected monologue of up to 20 lines from the works of the prolific playwright.
+A small, strong field of friendly competitors supported each other as they presented their fully memorized monologue of 20 lines from the works of the prolific playwright.

-Gaylord Paul Garcia, a member of the junior class at LHS, provided a winner's rendition of Lady Macbeth from "Macbeth," garnering top honors in this year's event held on campus.
+Bailey Pendergast, a member of the senior class at LHS, provided a winner’s rendition as Hamlet from “Hamlet,” garnering top honors in this year’s event held on campus.

-Garcia's win gives him an opportunity to participate in the state finals of the competition sponsored by the Hawaii Branch of the English Speaking Union.
+Pendergast’s win gives her an opportunity to participate in the state competition sponsored by the Hawaii Branch of the English Speaking Union.

-After-school meetings were held with the added coaching assistance of Katherine Cloutier, whose services were again provided through Theatre Theatre Maui (TTM).
+LHS teachers Aviva Bender-Tualemoso and Terri Simms made the event possible through after-school meetings with the added coaching assistance of Katherine Cloutier, whose services were again provided through Theatre Theatre Maui (TTM)

-Judges 'Ute Finch, Mark LeDoux and AnnMarie Wilder are all well-experienced in the areas of English language and performing arts.
+This year, the panel of three judges consisted of ‘Ute Finch, Kristi Scott and AnnMarie Wilder, all well-experienced in the areas of English language and performing arts.

 Their job was to observe the students’ performances, rate their stage presence and delivery of Shakespeare’s words and provide constructive feedback.

 All participants received a certificate of achievement for their efforts.
-As a gift from Theatre Theatre Maui, Rocha and Pendergast each received "The Complete Works of William Shakespeare," and Garcia, having received this book last year for his second place award, received a Barnes & Noble gift card.
+As a gift from Theatre Theatre Maui, Arvizu and Bierman each received “The Complete Works of William Shakespeare.”
+Pendergast, having received this book last year for her third place award, received a Barnes & Noble gift card of equal value.